oksana93/tecforce/frontend/README.md

 You almost never need to update `create-react-app` itself: it delegates all the setup to `react-scripts`.

-When you run `create-react-app`, it always creates the project with the latest version of `react-scripts` so you’ll get all the new features and improvements in newly created apps automatically.
+When you run `create-react-app`, it always creates the project with the latest version of `react-scripts` so you’ll getCities all the new features and improvements in newly created apps automatically.

 To update an existing project to a new version of `react-scripts`, [open the changelog](https://github.com/facebook/create-react-app/blob/master/CHANGELOG.md), find the version you’re currently on (check `package.json` in this folder if you’re not sure), and apply the migration instructions for the newer versions.